Table of Contents

 Here are a few employee feedback points and tips for having more effective negative feedback conversations:

-- Avoid the “feedback sandwich.”
-This is where you give a piece of negative feedback in between two positive compliments.
+➡️Avoid the “feedback sandwich.”
+This is where you give negative feedback in between two positive compliments.
 While that seems nice, it’s actually confusing.
 After all, now the employee thinks they’re doing things pretty well - two compliments together!
 And people tend to retain the last piece better, so the message for improvement gets lost.
-Honesty and directness are a better way to go.
+Honesty and directness are better ways to go.

 Here is a sample conversation flow for your next feedback conversation - how to begin, end, and affect change.